 What You Need to Know about Form 1099-C

-According to the IRS, if you receive a Form 1099-C from an applicable entity like a credit union, a bank, a federal government agency, or any organization that lends out money as a significant part of its business, you owe money on an identifiable event as reported to the IRS.
+According to the IRS, Form 1099-C reports an identifiable event involving canceled debt.
+If you receive a Form 1099-C from an applicable entity like a credit union, a bank, a federal government agency, or any organization that lends out money as a significant part of its business, you may owe taxes.
+Receiving the form does not automatically mean the amount is taxable, but it must be reviewed and reported appropriately.

 Even if you do not receive such a form, you must report forgiven debt as gross income.
 Specifically, creditors are required to report a canceled debt of $600 or more to the IRS.
 You will receive a copy of Form 1099-C, which details the amount of debt forgiven and needs to be included in your tax filings.
 Check that the information on the form is accurate as any discrepancies can lead to further complications with the IRS.